ChristopherRogers1991/python-challenges/README.md

 This repository contains a collection of template projects to help new Python programmers learn the basics of the language, as well as learning some general programming concepts.

-As a companion to this repo, I would recommend
+As a companion to this repo, I recommend
 [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html).
 This is a free, open, online book.
-I am not affiliated with it in any way, but simply recommend it because it covers many important concepts, and can be accessed freely - any teacher, mentor, or student you work with can access the same book, without having to buy anything.
+I am not affiliated with it in any way, but recommend it because it covers many important concepts, and can be accessed freely.
+Any teacher, mentor, or student you work with can access the same book, without having to buy anything.

 # How To Use This Repo

 Each subfolder in the repo contains a self-contained project.
-The easiest way to work with these will be to install [git](https://git-scm.com/), and clone this repo by running the following in your terminal:
+The easiest way to work with these is to install [git](https://git-scm.com/), and clone this repo by running the following in your terminal (for Mac or Linux, use the default terminal application - for Windows, use the terminal that comes with Git):

     git clone https://github.com/ChristopherRogers1991/python-challenges.git

-In each of the projects is a README.md file that will describe the project fairly succinctly, and show some sample runs of the program.
+In each of the projects is a README.md file that will describe the project succinctly, and show some sample runs of the program.
 It is probably best to view these on GitHub, since it will render the text, iamges, and links nicely.
 For example, see the [lights-out readme](lights-out/README.md).